LifeboatLLC/MT-HDF5/README.md

 TOWARD MULTI-THREADED CONCURRENCY in HDF5
 ------------------------------------------

-We propse to update HDF5 software to support multiple concurrent threads to read data stored in HDF5.
+We propse to update HDF5 software to support multiple concurrent threads to access data stored in HDF5.

 The lack of concurrent access is a long-standing limitation for the HDF5 library that creates deployment and adoption barriers for commercial multi-threaded applications.
 To date, there was no effort to overcome this restriction, mostly due to the difficulty of retrofitting a large code base with thread concurrency.